OKCody/Antenna/20150525_Individual_Design_2.md

----
-author: codyalantaylor
-comments: true
-date: 2015-05-25 16:17:12+00:00
-layout: post
-slug: individual-design-2
-title: 'Independent Design #2'
-wordpress_id: 596
-categories:
-- Education
-- Electronics
----

-This design is a microwave accessory.
-It is intended to function as a popcorn timer.
-More specifically, it is intended to be affixed to a microwave door.
-Ideally, the electret microphone used in this design would be placed inside the microwave, but to avoid the light show that happens when you put metal in a microwave, this design is meant to remain outside the door of course.
-Typical bags of popcorn recommend that cooking is complete when there are two seconds between pops.
-Using time between pops to determine when popcorn is finished cooking poses a small obstacle and that is that there are two periods during the course of cooking popcorn that there is at least two seconds between pops. -one during the beginning of cooking, and another towards the end.
-Because of this I have used a microcontroller to keep track of the time between pops, as well as to ignore the first several pops during cooking.
-In order to let the user of this device know when cooking is done there are three LEDs on this device.
-A green LED is lit until the first 25 kernels have popped.
-After the first 25 pops, it is assumed that the first period where it is possible for there to be two seconds between pops has ended.
-Next, a yellow LED lights to indicate that the period of cooking when most of the popping occurs has been reached and that cooking is nearly done.
-Finally, when two seconds are measured between pops a red LED lights to indicate that cooking is complete.

 [![PopcornSpectrogram](http://codyalantaylor.com/wp-content/uploads/2015/04/PopcornSpectrogram.jpg)](http://codyalantaylor.com/wp-content/uploads/2015/04/PopcornSpectrogram.jpg)

 Because mircowaves are noisy, I thought it best to filter out as much of that noise as possible such that only the popping of kernels is recorded.
 To do this I recorded the sound of popcorn popping in a microwave and passed that audio file through a MatLab spectrogram function in order to determine which frequencies needed to be filtered out.
 I chose to make a pretty narrow filter centered around 2kHz in order to isolate the frequencies of a popping kernel as the pop seems to include nearly equal amounts of all audible frequencies as indicated by the red vertical lines in the spectrogram above.
 Below is the response of the butterworth filter that I made.